ticoaisha/build_serverless_web_app/readme.md

 ![Screen that unicorn arrived]()

-Recap
+#### Summary
 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 You can easily plug in Authorization via Amazon Cognito and backends such as AWS Lambda to create completely serverless APIs.

 In this module you’ve used API Gateway to provide a REST API to the Lambda function created in the previous module.
 From there you’ve updated the website to use the API endpoint so that you can request rides and the information about the ride is saved in the DynamoDB table created earlier.

 Congratulations, you have completed the Wild Rydes Web Application Workshop!
 Check out our other workshops covering additional serverless use cases.

-Next
+#### Next
 See this workshop’s cleanup guide for instructions on how to delete the resources you’ve created.

 ## Cleanup
 Once you have finished with the workshop, delete the associated resources to prevent incurring ongoing charges in your AWS account.

-OVERVIEW
-This page provides instructions for cleaning up the resources created during the preceding modules.

-REST API CLEANUP
+### REST API CLEANUP

-REST API Cleanup
+#### REST API Cleanup
 Delete the REST API created in RESTful APIs step.
 There is a Delete API option in the Actions drop-down when you select your API in the Amazon API Gateway Console.

-Go to the Amazon API Gateway Console
+1. Go to the Amazon API Gateway Console
-Select the API you created in RESTful APIs step.
+2. Select the API you created in RESTful APIs step.
-Expand the Actions drop-down and choose Delete API.
+3. Expand the Actions drop-down and choose Delete API.
-Enter the name of your API when prompted and choose Delete API.
+4. Enter the name of your API when prompted and choose Delete API.

+### Backend Cleanup

+#### Serverless Backend Cleanup
+Delete the AWS Lambda function, IAM role and Amazon DynamoDB table you created in module 3.

+##### Lambda Function
+1. Go to the AWS Lambda console
+2. Select the RequestUnicorn function you created.
+3. From the Actions drop-down, choose Delete.
+4. Choose Delete when prompted to confirm.

+##### IAM Role
+1. Go to the AWS IAM Console
+2. Select Roles from the navigation menu.
+3. Type WildRydesLambda into the filter box and select the role you created.
+4. On the top right, click on the Delete button.
+5. Reenter role name and click Delete when prompted to confirm.

+##### DynamoDB Table
+1. Go to the Amazon DynamoDB Console
+2. Choose Tables in the navigation menu.
+3. Choose the Rides table.
+4. Choose Delete table from the Actions drop-down.
+5. Leave the checkbox to Delete all CloudWatch alarms for this table selected and choose Delete.

+### User Management Cleanup

+#### User Management Cleanup
+Delete the Amazon Cognito User Pool

+1. Go to the Amazon Cognito Console
+2. Choose Manage your User Pools.
+3. Select the WildRydes user pool you created.
+4. Choose Delete Pool in the upper right corner of the page.
+5. Complete the application deletion process.

+### Web Application Cleanup

+#### Web Application Cleanup
+Delete the AWS Amplify Console application and optionally the AWS CodeCommit or GitHub repository created:

+##### For the Amplify Console web application:
+1. Launch the Amplify Console console page.
+2. Select the application you launched today.
+3. From Actions in the top right corner, select Delete App
+4. Complete the application deletion process.

+##### For the IAM Role:
+1. Go to the AWS IAM Console
+2. Select Roles from the navigation menu.
+3. Type wildrydes-backend-role into the filter box and select the role.
+4. On the top right, click on the Delete role button.
+5. Reenter role name and click Delete when prompted to confirm.

+##### For the CodeCommit repository:
+1. Open the AWS CodeCommit console
+2. Select the radio button next to the repository created today.
+3. Select Delete repository from the upper right of the page.
+4. Complete the repository deletion process.

+### Cloud9 Cleanup

+#### Cloud9 Cleanup
+Delete the Cloud9 Development environment created today.

+1. Launch the Cloud9 console page.
+2. Select the environment you launched today.
+3. From the top navigation, select Delete
+4. Complete the application deletion process.